-A. Electronic Filing of Documents Under no circumstances will an "Application for Changed Assessment" form be accepted by facsimile transmission or electronic mail.
-(In the event that the Clerk has established online filing of assessment appeal applications, the signature requirements for application will be accepted pursuant to established standards set forth by the California Secretary of State.)
+A. Electronic Filing of Documents Under no circumstances will an "Assessment Appeal the California Secretary of State.)

+Application" form be accepted by facsimile transmission or electronic mail.
+(In the event that the Clerk has established online filing of assessment appeal applications, the signature requirements for application will be accepted pursuant to established standards set forthby